 Recent research highlights include the first demonstration of a CW diamond Raman laser, of a monolithic diamond Raman laser, and of direct pumping of a Ti:sapphire laser.
 This has been backed up by detailed work on the exploitation of novel synthetic diamond both for thermal management in lasers and the direct use of diamond as a laser gain material in Raman lasers.
 The team is also now working on assessing colour-centre containing diamond as a possible gain material for broadly tuneable and ultrafast lasers.

 Beyond the research councils, Alan has led both research and consultancy work funded by a number of UK and international companies.
 In 2009, Alan and his colleagues Walter Lubeigt and David Burns were awarded the Thales / Scottish Enterprise Scottish Technology Prize for laser engineering.
-Alan collaborated with M-Squared Lasers Ltd and the Fraunhofer Center for Applied Photonics on an Innovate UK funded project on diode-pumped Ti:sapphire lasers for biological imaging.
+Alan collaborated with M-Squared Lasers Ltd and the Fraunhofer Center for Applied Photonics on Innovate UK funded projects on diode-pumped Ti:sapphire lasers for biological imaging and lasers for quantum technologies, the later led for Strathclyde by Dr Jennifer Hastie.
 Alan is the academic supervisor for six doctoral students working on industrial projects: four based at the Fraunhofer Centre for Applied Photonics and two at Thales Optronics Ltd. He has collaborated closely with Element Six Ltd on the laser applications of diamond for a decade.

 Alan obtained his PhD from the University of St. Andrews in 1999 for work in Dr Bruce Sinclair's group on spatial and spectral selectivity mechanisms in microchip and miniature lasers.
 He was then a post-doc for three years in Prof. Wilson Sibbett's group, also in St. Andrews, working on the development of compact femtosecond lasers.